bekouvas/GitHashingExercise/README.md

-//Brief description of the project
+#Brief description of the project

-//this is a change if you see this then push worked!!
+This shell script validates a user-provided 4-digit integer, hashes it using SHA-256 and saves the hash output to a text file.